saifuzzuhdi123/apache_kafka_stock_market_data_streaming/README.md

 # Apache Kafka Stock Market Data Streaming

-This project demonstrates real-time stock market data streaming using Apache Kafka.
-The implementation and demonstration are performed using Jupyter Notebooks and deployed in AWS, making it easy to visualize and analyze streaming data workflows.
+This project focused on real-time stock market data streaming using Apache Kafka.
+The project demonstrates how to use Apache Kafka for capturing, processing, and streaming stock market data efficiently.
+It is implemented entirely in Jupyter Notebook, making it easy to follow along with the code, explanations and deployed in Amazon EC2 instance and S3 .
+The repository is ideal for those interested in learning about real-time data pipelines, stream processing, and practical applications of Kafka in the context of financial data.

 ## Table of Contents